SystemFw/blog/content/staging/paxos-failures.md

 Let's have a look at the actual algorithm, using the simplest, least optimised version possible.
-What we're targeting here is a description of what Single Decree Paxos does, rather than an explanation of why it does it.
+What we're targeting here is a description of what Single-Decree Paxos does, rather than an explanation of why it does it.
 We will then see how each idea is necessary by showing which failures it addresses.